1iveowl/CosmosResourceTokenBroker/README.md

 - [The Azure Function sample based on the Resource Token Broker Service library](https://github.com/1iveowl/CosmosResourceTokenBroker/tree/master/src/sample/broker/AzureFunction).

-    *Note: The Resource Token Broker can also be run as an ASP.NET Core app, running in an App Service or a container etc. The Resource Token Broker Service library here can easy accommodate such scenarios too, however the details for setting this up is outside the scope of this guide, although the essential steps should not be that much different.*
+    *Note: The Resource Token Broker can also be run as an ASP.NET Core app, running in an App Service or a container etc. The Resource Token Broker Service library here can easy accommodate such scenarios too.
+However, the details for setting this up is outside the scope of this guide, although the essential steps should not be that much different.*

 To implement the Resource Token Broker we need to:

-1. Create the HTTP Triggered Azure Function
+1. Create a HTTP Triggered Azure Function.
 2. Configure the Azure Function for integration with Azure AD B2C.
 3. Testing integration between Azure Function and Azure AD B2C

 ### Resource Token Broker - Azure Function

 The Resource Token Broker can be implemented as a HTTP Triggered Azure Function.
-The broker receivces resource token requests from authenticated users to which it hands out tokens providing permissions to only those documents in the Cosmos DB that are owned by the specific user (read/write) or are shared among all users (read-only).
+The broker receives resource token requests from authenticated users and hands out tokens which provide permissions to only those documents in the Cosmos DB that are owned by the specific user (read/write) or are shared among all users (shared/read-only).

-Specifically, the Resource Token Broker provides the user with a set of resource access tokens that give read-write permission to documents which are stored with a Partition Keys called `user-[Unique User Id]`, where the unique id of the user is provided by Azure AD B2C, as well as read-only access to documents stores with the partition key `shared`.
+Specifically, the Resource Token Broker provides the user with a set of resource access tokens that give read-write and read-only permissions to documents which are stored with a Partition Keys called `user-[Unique User Id]`, where the unique id of the user is provided by Azure AD B2C, as well as read-only access to documents stores with the partition key `shared`.

-In the [sample](https://github.com/1iveowl/CosmosResourceTokenBroker/tree/master/src/sample/broker/AzureFunction), the settings needed to configure the Resource Token Broker are defined as Azure Function Application Settings that are read when the [function is instantiated](https://github.com/1iveowl/CosmosResourceTokenBroker/blob/6f043ceb5c436e131f32d76256ab6caa508ec4f5/src/sample/broker/AzureFunction.Broker/CosmosResourceTokenBroker.cs#L26).
+In the [sample](https://github.com/1iveowl/CosmosResourceTokenBroker/tree/master/src/sample/broker/AzureFunction), the settings needed to configure the Resource Token Broker are defined as Azure Function Application Settings that are read when the function is [instantiated](https://github.com/1iveowl/CosmosResourceTokenBroker/blob/6f043ceb5c436e131f32d76256ab6caa508ec4f5/src/sample/broker/AzureFunction.Broker/CosmosResourceTokenBroker.cs#L26).

-When running your Azure Function in your emulator on your local developer machine those settings are read from the file `local.settings.json` in your project.
+When running your Azure Function in your emulator on your local developer machine, those settings are read from the file `local.settings.json` from your project.
 Please note, that this file will be missing when you first open the Azure Function sample.
 This is because `local.settings.json` is excluded by default by git, to protect developers from inadvertedly sharing secrets.
 You will therefore need to fill out these details yourself, and do so according to your configuration of Azure Cosmos DB and Azure AD B2C.
-The file

-`local.settings.tutorial.json` is included to provide an example.
-You need to rename it to `local.settings.json` and then fill in the right values.
-When you have done that, `local.settings.json` will look something like this:
+The file `local.settings.tutorial.json` is included to provide a guiding example.
+If you use it, you first need to rename it to `local.settings.json` and then fill in the right values.
+When you have done this, your `local.settings.json` file should look something like this:

 ```json
 {